updated summer 2018

 Even without the armour these long, double thickness knees will give some extra protection, and feature drain holes at the lower ends for those deep BAM crossings (right).

 Over the next month I rode in temperatures from 35°C in Western Sahara, to close to freezing in the High Atlas (with runner’s leggings underneath).
 In all that time the Outriders never felt too hot and sweaty, nor chilled my legs out of proportion to the rest of me.
-On the very hot days, just stopping for a minute in my Overland jacket, with all vents and zips open, saw me start sweating; the Outriders remained stable.
+On the very hot days, just stopping for a minute in my Overland jacket, with all vents and zips open, saw me start sweating; my legs in the Outriders remained stable.

 Because they’re so long, tucking the rolled up ends into my boots and then doing the boots up became a chore on some days.
 And, perhaps because my boots aren’t full knee height and clamped to my leg, over the course of a day getting on and off the bike they’d work their way out and need stuffing back in.